PaaS-TA/Guide-1.0-Spaghetti-/Use-Guide/Open PaaS 개발환경 사용 가이드.md

 Then, it provides a guide for deploying and managing Java web applications, managing Service Pack in the Open PaaS environment through the Open PaaS development environment.

 ### 1.2 Range
-The guide provided in this document was written in basis of the e-government standard framework 3.2.0 and Eclipse Kepler version (Kepler, 4.3.x version).
+The guide provided in this document was written on the basis of the e-government standard framework 3.2.0 and Eclipse Kepler version (Kepler, 4.3.x version).

 ### 1.3 Reference Materials
 This document was referred to as Cloud Foundry's Cloud Foundry Eclipse plug-in document.